Competition Details and Deadlines

 - Slides enhanced the presentation.

-- The presentation was memorable.
+- The presentation was masterful!

 Spring 2019 Master's in Four (MI4) Competition Winners

-- 1st Place- Jason Cassel, Music, Piano Technology
+- 1st Place- Jason Cassel, Music, Piano Technology (Link to Video)

-- 2nd Place- James Hernandez, Education, Educational Psychology and Learning Systems
+- 2nd Place- James Hernandez, Education, Educational Psychology and Learning Systems (Link to Video)

-- 2nd Place- Steven Pope, Arts and Sciences, History
+- 2nd Place- Steven Pope, Arts and Sciences, History (Link to Video)

-- People's Choice: Karl Wissemann, Arts and Sciences, Psychology
+- People's Choice: Karl Wissemann, Arts and Sciences, Psychology (Link to Video)

 Click on the link below to watch and/or download the Master's in Four competition videos.